outHEAR Faculty 2020-2021

 In the season 2007/2008 Toufektsis was a guest-composer at the Institute for Electronic Music of the University of Music and Performing Arts in Graz („Compositional aspects of self-similar structures“), in 2010 he took part in the project „Algorithmic composition in the context of New Music“, and 2011-2014 an international research project Point/Patterns of Intuition (IEM of the University of Music and Performing Arts in Graz).

-Since October 1999 he teaches Music Theory at the University of Music and Dramatic Arts of Graz.
+Since October 1999 he teaches Music Theory at the University of Music and Performing Arts Graz.